 • Work arrangements.
 Do you plan to work a full schedule, or could you intersperse some leave days into your trip?
 When Lisa and I took a family workation to Wales, we split our week fairly evenly between work and time off, which worked out nicely.
 Also, make sure your lines of contact with your workplace are clear, so they know how to reach you if needed.

 • Timing.
 When will be the best time for you to take a workation?
 The answer to this will be different for everybody.
-Would you prefer to travel during the off-season or shoulder seasons when it might be quieter?
+Would you prefer to travel during the off-season when it might be quieter?
 Also, as outlined above, think about the timing that will fit best for your workplace and job responsibilities.

 Our guide to travel planning has lots of general tips for designing a trip of any kind, and you can read on below for some of our destination ideas for workations.